KirylKovaliov/leadguru-ingress/README.md

-# Step by Step instructions how to connect to the production
+# Step by Step instructions how to connect to the production aggregation topic

 - Make sure dotnet 5 is installed
 - Download **credentials.json** from the shared link